developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/mx/data-capture/barcode/index.md

 * **Viewfinder Mode -** Configures the Viewfinder modes supported for camera scanning.
 	* Viewfinder Enabled - Enables only the viewfinder.
-	* Static Reticle - Enables the viewfinder and a red reticle in the center of the screen which helps selecting the bar code.
+	* Static Reticle - Enables the viewfinder and a red reticle in the center of the screen which helps selecting the barcode.

 -----